Foreign diplomats learn about Chinese path via CPC plenum

 Guo Yezhou, vice minister of the IDCPC, presided over the briefing, saying at the opening ceremony on Friday that the purpose of the thematic briefing is to let members of the international community have a better understanding of the CPC.

 The briefing focused on introducing and explaining the theme of the fourth plenary session: to uphold and improve the system of socialism with Chinese characteristics and advance the modernization of China's system and capacity for governance.
-Some foreign diplomats asked questions to Shen and Xin during the Q&A session about what other countries could learn from China and the CPC.
+Some foreign diplomats asked questions to Shen and Xin about what other countries could learn from China and the CPC.

-Shen said that China has no intention of exporting China's model, and he quoted the report of the 19th CPC National Congress to answer the question, that the path, theory, system and culture of socialism with Chinese characteristics offer a "new option for other countries and nations that want to speed up their development while preserving their independence."
+Shen said that China has no intention of exporting China's model.
+He quoted the report of the 19th CPC National Congress to answer the question, adding that the path, theory, system and culture of socialism with Chinese characteristics offer a "new option for other countries and nations that want to speed up their development while preserving their independence."

-Xin gave an example of the advantage of China's political system, which is the consistency of the policymaking.

-IDCPC Minister Song Tao met Shen and Xin before the briefing, and he said the briefing has received many senior-ranking attendees, which showed that members of the international community desperately want to learn about the spirit of the plenary session.
+IDCPC Minister Song Tao met Shen and Xin before the briefing.
+Song said the event received many senior-ranking attendees, which showed that members of the international community want to learn about the spirit of the plenary session.
 He said the IDCPC would like to have more cooperation with relevant departments and institutes to publicize China's system, to increase the influence of the system and improve international understanding and acceptance on the system.A model for the world

 Charge d' Affaires of the South African Embassy Debora Balatseng told the Global Times that the signal that she received from the plenary session is that "China is marching forward…and the confidence of Chinese people that China has taken the right path to take them where China would want to be… [China] should be a model for many countries around the globe, including my country."

+Foreign diplomats read Xi Jinping: The Governance of China during a thematic briefing on the fourth plenary session of the 19th CPC Central Committee on Friday.
+Photo: Yang Sheng/GT

 "The US is just one country, so if you [China] are committed to follow a multilateral trade system, continue with it.
-Nothing should shake you, you know you are on the right path, you know you have support, you know you have people behind you…so continue with that path…in that way we will all benefit from what China is doing."
+Nothing should shake you, you know you are on the right path, you know you have support, you know you have people behind you… so continue with that path… in that way we will all benefit from what China is doing," she said.

 The China-proposed Belt and Road